 Lost on what to do after you big chop natural hair?
 Recently, I’ve received more questions than ever from women who have finally big chopped and finally entered the world of natural hair.

-In the past two weeks alone I’ve had my sister, a close friend, and a stranger ask for advice.
-Because I’ve been blogging for almost 2 years now, my naivety set in for a second, thinking women would most certainly know the basics of natural hair.
+Despite the abundance of information online, I’m always shocked by how many women are still seeking help and guidance.
+In the past two weeks alone, I’ve had my sister, a close friend, and a stranger ask for advice.
+Because I’ve been blogging for almost two years now, my naivety set in for a second, thinking women would most certainly know the basics of natural hair.

 Well, I was wrong.
-In this article, we will discuss the basics of a big chop, 5 things you must do afterwards and a few key products to use after your beautiful cut.
+This article will discuss the basics of a big chop, 5 things you must do afterward and a few key products to use after your beautiful cut.

 What Is a Big Chop?

 A big chop is a term coined in the natural hair community where you either cut off all of the relaxed ends of your hair or cut a significant amount of your hair that results in a very very short style.

 Many women who decide to go natural make the “big chop” as a way of starting fresh and wearing their natural curls for the first time completely.

 Some women also choose to transition to their natural curls, slowly cutting off the relaxed ends every couple of weeks or so.
 This is an alternative if the thought of doing a big chop completely scares you.
 Trust me girl, I get it.

 What to Do After You Big Chop Natural Hair